 The employer must issue you with a 'Certificate of Sponsorship' number (CoS) with your job offer.
 If you are not given this number, you cannot make your application to come to the UK, and it is unlikely that the employer has a licence to sponsor.

-After five continuous years in the UK on a Tier 2 (General) Visa, you can apply for Indefinite Leave to Remain (settlement) which allows you to live permanently in the UK.
-This is not the case with Tier 2 (ICT) Visas - these do not lead to settlement.
+After five continuous years in the UK on a Skilled Worker Visa, you can apply for Indefinite Leave to Remain (settlement) which allows you to live permanently in the UK.
+This is not the case with Senior or Specialist Worker Visas - these do not lead to settlement.

 Yes - you can bring children and partners with you.